 Jessica Camp holds a master’s in women's studies and a master’s in English from TWU.
 Her dissertation focuses on Anzaldúan theory.
 She is currently employed at TWU as the coordinator of academic transitions in Pioneer Center for Student Excellence.

 Research Interests: Gloria E. Anzaldúa, archival research, feminist pedagogies, multimodal and online education, essential motherhood, motherhood and disability and composition studies.

-Christina Cavener earned her master’s in theological studies with a graduate certificate in gender and women’s studies from Southern Methodist University.
-While gaining her doctorate, she will examine the ways in which democratic governments have implemented policies that embody feminist values.
+Christina Cavener earned her master’s in theological studies with a graduate certificate in women’s and gender studies from Southern Methodist University.
+She serves as an independent diversity and inclusion consultant.
+While gaining her doctorate, she will explore how race and gender shape white women’s political engagements.

 Marcella C. Clinard

-Research Interests: women in Bollywood cinema, Hindu mythology and culture, representations of gendered violence in art, religions and cultural veiling, commodity, culture, and ethnic stereotyping and menstrual taboos and cultural restrictions.
+Research Interests: transnational feminism, women in Bollywood cinema, Hindu mythology and culture, representations of gendered violence in art, religions and cultural veiling, commodity, culture, and menstrual taboos and cultural restrictions.

 Paige Hoffmann holds a master’s in gender and women’s studies from University of Wisconsin, Madison.
 Her master’s thesis examined visual representations of disability building on Alison Kafer’s work on cyborgs and crip political action.